communism420/Lampa-Advanced-Buffer-Control/README.md

 ## English

-**Advanced Buffer Control** is a Lampa plugin for smart buffering and automatic recovery from decode/media playback errors.
+**Advanced Buffer Control** is a Lampa plugin for smart buffering across different video types and automatic recovery from decode/media playback errors.

 The plugin:
-- tries to fill the HLS buffer up to the actual limit of the device;
+- tries to keep buffering active for both `hls.js` and regular `video` playback;
-- detects `bufferFullError` / `bufferAppendingError` and adapts to the real Android / Android TV / WebView limit;
-- saves the learned safe buffer limit for future playback sessions;
+- for `hls.js`, detects `bufferFullError` / `bufferAppendingError`, adapts to the real Android / Android TV / WebView limit, and stores the learned safe limit for future sessions;
 - resets the buffer on decode/media errors, keeps the current position and attempts a smooth playback recovery;
-- works with `hls.js`, while the recovery logic also covers regular `video` playback;
+- uses direct buffer control for `hls.js` and gentle forced re-buffering for regular `video` playback without hard limit control;
 - adds two switches to **Settings → Player**.

 ### Installation